An Extensive Examination of the DataGrid Web Control: Part 1

 to some collection of information.
 This collection of information can be any object that supports

-the IEnumerable interface.
+interface.
 This includes things like Arrays, collection classes (ArrayList,

 Hashtable, etc.), DataSets, DataReaders, and a number of other objects.
 Since we'd like to focus on